Skip to main content

 Level 2 – (Major Incident):

-A Major Incident is defined as a serious event that affect an entire building and disrupt the operation of the University.
+A Major Incident is defined as a serious event that affects an entire building and disrupts the operation of the University.
 Timeliness of notification is determined by the responding official immediate or as time permits.
 Level 2 incidents may require assistance from external organizations.
 These incidents may escalate quickly and have serious consequences for mission-critical functions, or may threaten life safety.
 EMT Chair is notified immediately and partial/full activation of the EMT.

 • Structure Fire